Ramkarthik/pathern/README.md

-# Pathern
+# Pathern (path + pattern)

-A URL path pathern matching library for the Gleam programming language.
+A URL path pattern matching library for the Gleam programming language.

 ## Installation